neskodi/threejs-boilerplate/README.md

 This is a simple starter template for a three.js project.
 Here's what it does:

+- Pulls in the latest version of three.js;
 - Sets up a camera, scene, and renderer;
 - Adjusts things automatically when window resizes;
 - Optionally adds some lights;